How The Roofing Industry Looks

 by Guest on Jun 6, 2019

 Roofing, both commercial and residential, is a multi-billion dollar industry.
-Residential roofing is growing on a regular basis.
+Residential roofing is growing regularly.
 It is estimated to be expanding about four percent per year until at least 2020.
 Contractors dominate the industry.
 In fact, just 6700 account for twelve percent of the industry total.

 There is also a tendency to go for metal roofing or shingles that are not made from asphalt.
 One of the materials being used is hemp, which is a renewable resource.
 These shingles can be used inside or outside and are made entirely of recyclable material.

 The people who do the work vary in wages.
 Some work for as little as ten dollars an hour while others make over twenty-eight dollars an hour.
 This is dependent on two things; where the person lives and the amount of experience they have.
-This is a growing field with jobs being added on a regular basis.
+This is a growing field with jobs being added regularly.

 There are downsides to having a job as a roofer.
 It has a very high rate of injuries.
 Two of the most common are falls and burns.
 Some roofing materials require hot tar or other materials that have to be handled carefully.